DataDog/hiring-engineers/steffens_answers.md

 Hi<br>
 my name is Steffen and I enjoyed runnning through this exercise.
-I was already looking into some monitoring or visualization for my home automation system.<br>
+I was already looking into some monitoring or visualization for my home automation system.
+But, it was very easy and great documented to have a quick start.
+This challenge is quick and great opportunity to dive into the product.<br>

 # Environment
 I have attached my home automation instance on a raspberry.
 There is no